A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: After the Revolution

 \subsection{A Brief Glimpse at Particle Systems}

 The realization of the possibilities of iterating importance sampling is not new: in fact, it is about as old as Monte Carlo methods themselves.
-It can be found in the molecular simulation literature of the 50's, as in \cite{Hammersley:Morton:1954}, \cite{Rosenbluth:Rosenbluth:1955} and \cite{Marshall:1965}.
-Hammersley and colleagues proposed such a method to simulate a self-avoiding random walk (see \citealp{Madras:Slade:1993}) on a grid, due to huge inefficiencies in regular importance sampling and rejection techniques.
-Although this early implementation occurred in particle physics, the use of the term ``particle" only dates back to \cite{Kitagawa:1996}, while \cite{Carpenter:Clifford:Fernhead:1997} coined the term ``particle filter".
-In signal processing, early occurrences of a particle filter can be traced back to \cite{Handschin:Mayne:1969}.
+It can be found in the molecular simulation literature of the 50s, as in Hammersley and Morton (\citeyear{HammersleyMorton1954}), Rosenbluth and Rosenbluth (\citeyear{RosenbluthRosenbluth1955}) and Marshall (\citeyear{Marshall1965}).
+Hammersley and colleagues proposed such a method to simulate a self-avoiding random walk (see Madras and Slade, \citeyear{MadrasSlade1993}) on a grid, due to huge inefficiencies in regular importance sampling and rejection techniques.
+Although this early implementation occurred in particle physics, the use of the term ``particle'' only dates back to Kitagawa (\citeyear{Kitagawa1996}), while Carpenter, Clifford and Fernhead (\citeyear{CarpenterCliffordFernhead1997}) coined the term ``particle filter.''
+In signal processing, early occurrences of a particle filter can be traced back to Handschin and Mayne (\citeyear{HandschinMayne1969}).